-- Contact information of the corresponding author (name and email at minimum) and websites for where the papers, products, and data of the project may be available beyond the NEA website, if applicable.
-This section should also include whether raw-data and/or meta-data will be accessible or shared, and procedures to obtain that information if it is, in the case that the NEA, other researchers, or non-researchers are interested in obtaining updated papers, data, or other resources (these details can be included in the title page of the paper).
+- Contact information of the corresponding author (name and email at a minimum) and websites for where the papers, products, and data of the project may be available beyond the NEA website, if applicable.
+This section should also include whether raw data and/or meta-data will be accessible or shared, and if so, procedures to obtain the raw data and/or meta-data (these details can be included in the title page of the paper).

 For translational research projects, grantees are encouraged, but not required, to also submit a research product that can be used easily by practitioners or researchers who might be interested in developing a similar program, model, or tool.

 It is our intention to publish grantees’ research papers on our website.
-We also understand that some of our grantees may desire to publish their work in other venues, such as peer-review research journals, in books, or in other types of publications.
-With this possibility in mind, we intend to post final research papers as "working papers;" if the papers are copyrighted or become copyrighted, then we will replace any working papers with the copyrighted versions.
-However, you may request a one-year embargo (a restriction) on electronic access to your final research papers through the Research Grants in the Arts Study Findings page or through the NEA Research Labs page.
+We also understand that some of our grantees may desire to publish their work in other venues, such as peer-review research journals, books, or other types of publications.
+With this possibility in mind, we intend to post final research papers as "working papers;" if the papers are published or become published, then we will replace any working papers with the published versions.
+However, you may request a one-year embargo (a restriction) on electronic access to your final research papers through the Research Grants in the Arts Study Findings page.
 Should we agree to restrict access to your final paper, then your name, the title of your work, a description of your research, and the abstract will be available via our website, but the full text version will not be available for viewing or download until the embargo period has passed.

-Please make sure to contact the NEA if you are contacted by the press or if you proactively engage the press about your award through such outlets as commercial newspapers (and their websites), radio, and TV; public broadcasting stations; community and alternative newspapers and newsletters; college and high school papers and stations; noncommercial and community access stations; listservs; news websites; membership websites (if relevant); and blogs.
+Please contact the NEA if you are contacted by the press or if you proactively engage the press about your awarded research through such outlets as commercial newspapers (and their websites), radio, and TV; public broadcasting stations; community and alternative newspapers and newsletters; college and high school papers and stations; noncommercial and community access stations; listservs; news websites; membership websites (if relevant); and blogs.
 You may notify us of your media engagement and publications by emailing firstname.lastname@example.org.

-Any project that extends beyond one year is required to submit an annual progress report.
+Any project that extends beyond one year may be required to submit an annual progress report.

-In publications of the data and the findings, acknowledgment of the NEA must be prominently displayed, including the Research Grants in the Arts or NEA Research Labs award number.
+In publications of the data and the findings, acknowledgment of the NEA must be prominently displayed, including the Research Grants in the Arts award number.
 In all other places (including but not limited to presentations concerning the project and material created for social media), the awardee must clearly acknowledge support from the NEA, regardless of the medium of the material, except as noted in the section titled “Responsible Conduct of Research.”
 Include appropriate disclaimers, depending on the nature of the product.
-The NEA Research Labs program has an additional requirement: to the extent possible, include the NEA Research Labs visual identifier in all materials.

 Ownership and Use of Materials

-Any materials resulting from a Research Grant in the Arts or NEA Research Lab award, including but not limited to products, training materials, research, and data, whether tangible or intangible (the “Work Product”), are deemed to be owned by the awardee.
-The awardee agrees to only make use of the Work Product in a manner consistent with the award terms and conditions (including but not limited to crediting requirements) in perpetuity, and agrees that such restrictions shall inure to any of the awardee’s successors in interest, including any such successors not yet known to the awardee.
-The NEA reserves a perpetual, royalty-free, nonexclusive, and irrevocable right to reproduce, publish or otherwise use the products submitted by the awardee under the terms of any resulting award for federal purposes and to authorize others to do so (2 CFR 200.315).
+Any materials produced under from a Research Grant in the Arts award, including but not limited to academic research articles, white/grey papers, books/handbooks/book chapters, training materials, research, and data, (the “Material”), are deemed to be owned by the awardee.
+The awardee must use the Material in a manner consistent with the award terms and conditions including but not limited to crediting requirements.
+The NEA reserves a royalty-free, nonexclusive and irrevocable right to obtain, reproduce, publish, or otherwise use the Material for Federal purposes, and to authorize others to do so.
+(2 CFR 200.315).